Crown Braid Tutorial: Easy Steps to Create This ‘Do

 Pin the stray hair strands on top of your head.
-Then, gently pull your braids at the sides to give it a fuller look.
+Then, gently pull your braids at the sides to give them a fuller look.

 Pull a few strands of hair and make them frame your face to create a softer, more romantic look.

 Hey there, princess!

 It’s time you fulfill your royal duties, and one of these is being your best self every day.
 You can wear this ‘do if you want to add a bit of glam to a casual outfit, or if you want to put your short or medium-length hair in an updo.
 This hairstyle is pretty versatile, and it’s perfect for summer.